 Process of Reviewing the National Ambient Air Quality Standards

-Sections 108 and 109 of the Clean Air Act (CAA) govern the establishment, review, and revision, as appropriate, of the National Ambient Air Quality Standards (NAAQS) to provide protection for the nation’s public health and the environment.
+Sections 108 and 109 of the Clean Air Act (CAA) govern the establishment, review, and revision, as appropriate, of the National Ambient Air Quality Standards (NAAQS) for each criteria air pollutant to provide protection for the nation’s public health and the environment.
 The CAA requires periodic review of the science upon which the standards are based and the standards themselves.
 Reviewing the NAAQS is a lengthy undertaking and includes the following major phases:

 Planning: The planning phase of the NAAQS review process begins with a science policy workshop, which is intended to gather input from the scientific community and the public regarding policy-relevant issues and questions that will frame the review.
 Drawing from the workshop discussions, EPA prepares an Integrated Review Plan (IRP) that presents the schedule for the entire review, the process for conducting the review, and the key policy-relevant science issues that will guide the review.